qfluentwidgets/qfluentwidgets.github.io/dev/docs/components/menu/menu.md

 `RoundMenu` is used to provide a series of actions for users to choose from, similar to the `QMenu` class.

 ::: tip Tip
 The menu shadow in PyQt/PySide 6.7.0 and above versions appears abnormal under Win11.
-You can fix this issue by modifying the default style of the QApplication.
+You can fix this issue by updating `qfluentwidgets` to v1.6.2 or above version.
 For details, please refer to [Issue #848](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/issues/848).
 :::

 ```python